List of Marvel Comics characters: H: Arthur Harrow

-Arthur Harrow is a character appearing in American comic books published by Marvel Comics.

-Arthur Harrow is a scientist who has trigeminal neuralgia that placed the left part of his lips into a permanent snarl.
+Arthur Harrow is a scientist with trigeminal neuralgia, which damaged the left part of his lips and gave them a permanent snarling appearance.

 Arthur Harrow in other media

 Arthur Harrow appears in Moon Knight, portrayed by Ethan Hawke.
-While named after the comic Arthur Harrow, he is an unrelated original character, depicted as the former avatar of Khonshu and the current avatar of Ammit.
+This version is the former avatar of Khonshu and the current avatar of Ammit.
+Though sharing his name with Harrow, he is described as an original character unrelated to his namesake.

 Danika Hart

-Danika Hart is a character appearing in American comic books published by Marvel Comics.
-She is a blogger who attends New York University and vlogs on YouTube.

-When Spider-Man's costume was damaged during a fight with Blackheart, she uploads a video on YouTube that states that the second Spider-Man is a "kid of color" much to the dismay of the youth who was shown the video by Ganke Lee.
+Danika Hart is a blogger who attends New York University and vlogs on YouTube.
+When Spider-Man's costume is damaged during a fight, she uploads a video on YouTube that states that the second Spider-Man is a "kid of color" much to the dismay of the youth who was shown the video by Ganke Lee.
+Danika and Ganke later begin dating; to avoid her deducing his connections with Spider-Man, Ganke asked her to call him by his alias of "Ned".

-When Spider-Man disappeared, Ganke convinced Danika to publish a video asking its viewers if they have heard anything about Spider-Man which she reluctantly did.

-Danika continued to hang out with Ganke where they started dating.
-To avoid her deducing his connections with Spider-Man, Ganke asked her to call him by his alias of "Ned".

-Ganke accidentally blurted out Miles name.
-Danika started to look into seeing how much she can make when selling the identity of a superhero.
-However, she dropped the idea due to the fact that she was in love with Ganke.